McIntoshLab1/homelab/README.md

-The objective is to replicate enterprise IT environments using Microsoft 365 cloud services, virtualization, containerization, networking, automation, and security — built and documented as if supporting a real organization.
+The objective is to replicate enterprise IT environments using Microsoft 365 cloud services, virtualization, containerization, networking, automation, and security built and documented as if supporting a real organization.

->## ⚠️ **Security Notice**
+## ⚠️ **Security Notice**
-> This repository contains sanitized documentation
-> and example configurations of my homelab environment.
+ This repository contains sanitized documentation and example configurations of my homelab environment to prevent the exposure of the live environment.
-> - No real credentials, API keys, or secrets are included
+ - No real credentials, API keys, or secrets are included
-> - All domains, IP addresses, and identifiers are
->   redacted or replaced with placeholders
+ - All domains, IP addresses, and identifiers are redacted or replaced with placeholders
-> - Configuration files are provided as examples only
+ - Configuration files are provided as examples only
->
-> This project is intended to demonstrate architecture,
-> security practices, and system design, not expose
-> a live environment.

 ---